kjestradag/PAP/README.md

 ### More options

-  > snakemake --cores <core_numbers> --rerun-incomplete --config PROTREF="protein.faa" GENOME="genome.fasta" PREFIX="prefix_outputfilename" NEWPREFIX="prefix_newgenenames_" -s path/of/Snakefile_PATT
+  > snakemake --cores <core_numbers> --rerun-incomplete --config PROTREF="protein.faa" GENOME="genome.fasta" PREFIX="prefix_outputfilename" NEWPREFIX="prefix_newgenenames_" -s path/of/Snakefile_PAP

-  **About variables that PATT optionally needs:**
+  **About variables that PAP optionally needs:**

   PROTREF= "protein.faa" # Fasta file of the reference proteins that we want to transfer or annotate in our genome.
 Default: "protein.faa"

 ## Output files

-The output of RaPDTool produces 4 files:
+The output of PAP produces 4 files:

 ### File "<prefix>.gff"